 - VII.
-Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by 1008.386, F.S., until the Department of Education has issued a student identification number; - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted.
+Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by 1008.386, F.S., until the Department of Education has issued a student identification number: - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted. - VIII.
+Transfer of Student Records - A. Pursuant to Section 1003.25 Procedures for transfer of student records, Florida Statutes, the transfer of records for students who transfer from school to school shall occur within three (3) school days. - B. When transferred, student records shall include all verified reports of serious or recurrent behavior patterns, including threat assessment evaluation and intervention services, and psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff.